Cart

 System Requirements

-• Support for KVM virtualization.
+• Support for KVM virtualisation

-• QEMU 5.2 or newer (the newer the better).
+• QEMU 5.2 or newer (the newer the better)

-• CPU support for virtualization.
+• CPU support for virtualisation

-• 4 GB of RAM.
+• At least 4 GB of RAM

 Installing the Docker Package Repository